stangeorge/learn-go/index.md

 >user    0m0.206s
 sys     0m0.109s

-**Results** We set `GOMAXPROCS` to the max CPUs we have.
+**Results:** We set `GOMAXPROCS` to the max CPUs we have.
 This did not seem to affect the execution time.
 It was still around 0.646s vs the sequential 0.616s.
 So no gain in speed yet.

 ___